 All NASCAR scanners use AA batteries and we highly recommend bringing at least one extra set to the race.

 NASCAR scanners typically last 4-6 hours per charge, but it’s best to have an extra set in case the race goes long or there are rain delays.

 NASCAR Scanner Programming

 Programming a NASCAR scanner takes 30-45 minutes and is typically done before going to the race.

 While programming each scanner is unique, it’s been our experience that once users read their owner’s manual, programming is quite easy.

-See "Racing Radio Frequencies" below for how to find racing frequencies.
+See "NASCAR Scanner Frequencies" below for how to find racing frequencies.

 NASCAR Scanner Frequencies

 NASCAR scanner frequencies are important so you can find the right race team or race official bands while at the track.

 Race frequencies can be broken up into 3 categories: